366th Operations Group: Cold War

-The group's squadrons became first TAC units to perform six-month TDY rotations with NATO at Aviano AB, Italy, with rotations continuing until group inactivated in September 1957 when parent wing adopted Tri-Deputate organization and assigned operational squadrons directly to the wing.
+The group's squadrons became first TAC units to perform six-month temporary duty rotations with NATO at Aviano Air Base, Italy, with rotations continuing until group inactivated in September 1957 when parent wing adopted the dual deputate organization and assigned operational squadrons directly to the wing.

 Modern era

 Upon activation in 1992, assumed control of 366th Wing's operational units.
 Deployed assets to Southwest Asia throughout the 1990s support to Operation SOUTHERN WATCH; elements participated in Operations PROVIDE COMFORT I and PROVIDE COMFORT II in Turkey.
-The group's squadrons directly participated in Operations Enduring Freedom and Noble Eagle following the 11 September 2001 terrorist attacks.
+The group's squadrons directly participated in Operation Enduring Freedom and Operation Noble Eagle following the 11 September 2001 terrorist attacks.

-After the 9/11 terrorist attacks, the consolidation of the Air Force's KC-135 and B-1 force led to the reallocation of the unit's bombers and tankers to McConnell AFB, Kansas, and Ellsworth AFB, S.D.
-The group was also home to F-16CJ Fighter Falcon aircraft from 1992 to March 2007.
+After the 9/11 terrorist attacks, the consolidation of the Air Force's Boeing KC-135 Stratotanker and Rockwell B-1 Lancer force led to the reallocation of the unit's bombers and tankers to McConnell Air Force Base, Kansas, and Ellsworth Air Force Base, South Dakota The group was also home to General Dynamics F-16 Fighting Falcon aircraft from 1992 to March 2007.
 The F-16CJs left the base in another effort to consolidate from multiple airframes to one at Air Force installations across the country.
-In 2007, the group became responsible for planning, operations, intelligence, weapons training and airfield services for squadrons assigned to the 366th Wing of the United States.
+In 2007, the group became responsible for planning, operations, intelligence, weapons training and airfield services for squadrons assigned to the 366th Wing.